lijikun/orca-linux-deployment/README.md

 2. Download ORCA version 4 archive and extract to the desired installation directory. (e.g. `/opt/orca-4.0.1.2`)

-3. Edit `orcainit4` script to the right path for your orca installation.
+3. Edit `orcainit4` script, such thatthe `$orca_path` variable is the right path for your orca installation.

 4. Source (in a bash or bash-like shell) the `orcainit4` script.

+        source orcainit4

 5. Test provided orca jobs.

+        cd test
+        orca test1-single.orca
+        orca test2-2thread.orca

+6. Now you are ready to go.
+Just remember sourcing `orcainit4` in each new shell.

 # For ORCA version 3